 - Almonds - use raw cashews, or you can also follow the same process to make this dairy-free drink with homemade soy milk, or oat milk.

 Hint: if you use sweetened cocoa powder, you need to skip the sweetener.
 Otherwise, your chocolate almond milk will be way too sweet.

 Vanilla almond milk - simply add one teaspoon of vanilla extract at the same time you add dates and the unsweetened cocoa powder.

 If you want more creamy chocolate flavor, reduce the amount of water, and use more dark chocolate.

 It is essential to use the appropriate kitchen equipment to get your homemade chocolate almond milk right.

-- Blender - use a high-speed blender, nutribullet, or food processor.
+- Blender - use a high-speed blender, nutribullet (affiliate link), or food processor.